Manaslu Circuit Trek - 15 Days

 • How difficult is Manaslu Circuit Trek?

-• How heavy should my backpack be for the Manaslu Circuit trek?
+• How heavy should my backpack be for the Manaslu Circuit Trek?

 • Can I rent trekking gear in Nepal for the Manaslu Circuit trek?